NURSING, HEALTH SCIENCES AND ALLIED HEALTH RESEARCH GRANT

 - The PI may be a new or established researcher.

-- The PI must have either direct clinical or research experience in nursing and/or social sciences.
+- The PI must have either direct clinical or research experience in the allied health professions named above.

 - The grant may be for new or ongoing research.